 Your documentation must clearly define each ICP and list all their defining characteristics.

-A visual document in the form of slides or a PDF is most effective.
+A visual document in PowerPoint slides or a PDF is most effective.
 But, don’t use a spreadsheet as it can be too cumbersome.

 Once you have that laid out, share it with your entire organization and especially your GTM team.
 Use your ICP to build quality prospect lists, identify and prioritize quality leads, and finetune things like advertising, messaging, and onboarding processes.